 My Mast Cell Activation Syndrome Flare Up from Braces

-Last week I got braces to help open my airway up.
+I recently got braces to help open my airway up.
 Hypoxia (low oxygen) due to airway obstruction is one of the root causes of Mast Cell Activation Syndrome.
 So I’m working hard to get this root cause fixed for myself!
 If you’ve ever had braces, you know it can be a rather painful experience.
 It also sets off a mast cell cascade.

 Mast Cell Activation Syndrome Cascades